kkmkoudijs/robustOffsets/README.md

   getRobustOffsets(genexpMatrix_example, sampleMeta_example)
 ```

-Using the getRobustOffsets() function in two different ways produces slightly different output:
+This produces slightly different output in both cases:
-1. If getRobustOffsets() is used without the sample meta-information the output is
+1. If getRobustOffsets() is used without the sample meta-information the output is a data.frame called sampleOffsets,
-a data.frame called sampleOffsets, containing the Sample_ID, the log of the sampleOffset (log_sampleOffset)
-and the sampleOffset.
+containing the Sample_ID, the log of the sampleOffset (log_sampleOffset) and the sampleOffset.
 2. If getRobustOffsets() is used with the sample meta-information the output is a list
 with 2 data.frames: sampleOffsets and studyOutput (containing the study offsets including additional statistics).